dereuromark/cakephp-geo/README.md

 [![Coding Standards](https://img.shields.io/badge/cs-PSR--2--R-yellow.svg)](https://github.com/php-fig-rectified/fig-rectified-standards)

 A CakePHP 3.x Plugin to
-- geocode locations and save the information (lat/lng) along with the records
+- geocode locations/ips and save the information (lat/lng) along with the records
+- reverse geocode data
-- display (google) maps
+- display (Google) maps

 This plugin requires PHP 5.4+

+Note that since CakePHP 3.x upgrade uses the [willdurand/geocoder](https://github.com/geocoder-php/Geocoder) library and therefore now supports
+- 12+ address-based Geocoder providers
+- 10+ IP-based Geocoder providers

+Most of them also support reverse geocoding.
+And of course you can write your own providers on top.

 ## Installation & Docs